 - Also, once you know her backstory, a lot of her dialogue is quite depressing to listen to, especially this exchange:

 Sawyer: Danny!
 They don't care!
 Don't you get it?
 What is it with you?
 Why are you so determined to make a fool of yourself?

 Danny: ...What do you mean?
 All I want to do is the thing I love.
 Doesn't everyone?

 Sawyer: Then maybe that's where you should have stayed.

-- Sawyer crying when she found Danny's list.
+- Sawyer tearing up when she found Danny's list.
 From the beginning of the film, she thought he was a selfish know-nothing jerk, but the list proved her wrong.
 He wanted to be famous just as much as she did.